Mediterranean Meatball Stew

 - 1 large egg

-- 1 lb uncooked Italian sausages, casings removed
+- 1 lb uncooked Italian-seasoned ground pork, which can simply be mild Italian sausages with their casings removed

 - 1 tbsp canola oil